swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 > Sometimes, you might see a traceback that is very long
 > -- sometimes they might even be 20 levels deep!
 > This can make it seem like something horrible happened,
-> but really it means that your program called many functions before it ran into the error.
+> but all it means is that your program called many functions before it ran into the error.
-> Most of the time,
-> you can pay attention to the bottom-most level,
-> which is the actual place where the error occurred.
+> Most of the time, the actual place where the error occurred is at the bottom-most level,
+> so just skip over the traceback down to the bottom line.
 {: .callout}

 So what error did the program actually encounter?